FlyingMandarine/fullstack-hy2020.github.io/src/content/10/en/part10a.md

 ![Expo DevTools](../../images/10/2.png)

-After clicking the link we should soon see the text defined in the <i>App.js</i> file in a browser window.
+After clicking the link, we should soon see the text defined in the <i>App.js</i> file in a browser window.
 Open the <i>App.js</i> file with an editor and make a small change to the text in the <em>Text</em> component.
-After saving the file you should be able to see that the changes you have made into the code are visible in the browser window.
+After saving the file, you should be able to see that the changes you have made into the code are visible in the browser window.

 ### Setting up the development environment

-We have had the first glance of our application using the Expo's browser view.
+We have had a first glance of our application using the Expo's browser view.
 Although the browser view is quite usable, it is still a quite poor simulation of the native environment.
 Let's have a look at the alternatives we have regarding the development environment.

 Android and iOS devices such as tablets and phones can be emulated in computers using specific <i>emulators</i>.
 This is very useful for developing native applications. macOS users can use both Android and iOS emulators with their computers.
 Users of other operating systems such as Linux or Windows have to settle for Android emulators.
-Next, depending on your operating system follow one of these instructions on setting up an emulator:
+Next, depending on your operating system, follow one of these instructions on setting up an emulator:

 - [Set up Android emulator with Android Studio](https://docs.expo.io/versions/v37.0.0/workflow/android-studio-emulator/) (any operating system)
 - [Set up iOS simulator with Xcode](https://docs.expo.io/versions/v37.0.0/workflow/ios-simulator/) (macOS operating system)